 - If going overseas, students will need to purchase overseas health insurance through the Center for Global Education.

-- Submission of a 1-2 page reflection essay on the experience at the end of August and presentation of a poster/presentation at the annual Internship Showcase, held in November.
-(If the gift is named for a benefactor whose gifts to Wheaton have made the award possible, the student may be asked to acknowledge that fact.)
+- Submission of a 1-2 page reflection essay on the experience at the end of August and presentation of a poster/presentation at the annual Internship Showcase.
+(If the gift is named for a benefactor whose gifts have made the award possible, the student may be asked to acknowledge that fact.)

 What if I find an internship that is paid?

 Congratulations!
-That is great … and many students find opportunities that are funded by organizations sponsoring formal internship programs or research.
+That’s great … and many students find opportunities that are funded by organizations sponsoring formal internship programs or research.
 If you secure an internship that is paid, you should meet with your Career Adviser to discuss how to proceed.
 Depending on the amount you will be paid, you may or may not be eligible for funding from the College.